Vietnam looking to take Southeast Asia back to the World Cup | DW | 31.08.2021

 "Vietnam have improved massively and are now a true team, not just a team relying on individual stars," said Darby.
 "The reasons being that firstly they have appointed an excellent coach in Park and the federation have not interfered and allowed him to do his job."

 Vietnam is in Group B along with Japan, Australia, Saudi Arabia, China and Oman.
-A place in the top two would see them qualify directly for the World Cup but third place means the playoffs against another Asian nation with the winner playing a subsequent game against a team from another confederation.
+A place in the top two means the World Cup but third place means the playoffs against another Asian nation with the winner playing a subsequent game against a team from another confederation.

 Getting to Qatar would be massive for Vietnam as well as the wider region.
 "It will certainly be an inspiration for the generations to come," said Dzung Le.
 "Economically, sponsorships and investments will definitely pour in, which can be a good chance to develop further."